Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 ###### This project is to demonstrate proficiency in manupuating, aggregating and querying data from database files using SQL and the ablities to analytes these values in context.

 ## Database Schema:
 ###### This databases is a trasnferomed version of Bay Area Bike Share Open data and is available to download from [Kaggle-SF Bay Areas Bike Share](https://www.kaggle.com/benhamner/sf-bay-area-bike-share).
-There are 4 tables inside the database and I added one table for the purpose of this project.
+There are 4 tables (i.e.station, status, trip, weather) inside the database and I added one table (i.e. SFstation) for the purpose of this project.
+For more information on the structure of each table, please scoll down to the bottom to take a look at Database Schema-Appendix 1.

+## Repositary Outline:
+(I want to make it clear to viewer how they can know what question I am going to ask and what sql syntax i used to look for insights)

+## Reflection:

+## Database Schema-Appendix 1
 #### Table 1-Station
 | Data Name | Data Type | Note|
 | :---: |:---:| :---: |